rsthn/rose-ext-sentinel/README.md

 ### `sentinel::has-privilege` privileges:string

 Verifies if the active session has the specified privileges.
+Does not fail, returns `boolean` instead.

+### `sentinel::level-required` level:int

+Verifies if the active session meets the specified minimum privilege level.
+The level is the privilege_id divided by 100.
+Fails with `Wind::R_NOT_AUTHENTICATED` if the session has not been authenticated, or with `Wind::R_PRIVILEGE_REQUIRED` if the privilege requirements are not met.

+### `sentinel::has-level` level:int

-Does not fail, instead returns `boolean` instead.
+Verifies if the active session meets the specified minimum privilege level.
+The level is the privilege_id divided by 100.
+Does not fail, returns `boolean` instead.

 ### `sentinel::valid` username:string password:string